 Stretching is an easy and free way to correct your posture.
 Or, invest in an inexpensive foam roller to help ease out kinks in the shoulders and back to improve posture.
 For office workers, avoid becoming the next bell ringer of Notre Dame by stretching and lengthening tight muscles that pull areas of the body away from their intended position (because of so much time at our computers, many of us have tight chest muscles which pull the shoulders and head forward, leaving us with a hunched shoulder look!).

-Stretching and foam rolling helps increase flexibility but also improve blood flow and circulation.
-When you use the foam roller to apply force to your muscles and tissues, fresh blood is able to flow out and carry nutrients, oxygen and glycogen to your tired muscles to aid in recovery.
+Stretching and foam rolling help increase flexibility and also improves blood flow and circulation.
+When you use the foam roller to apply force to your muscles and tissues, fresh blood is able to flow out and carry nutrients, oxygen, and glycogen to your tired muscles to aid in recovery.

 With the affordable foam roller (typically less than $20) you can enjoy the benefits of a massage therapist without paying one.
-With a foam roller, you can achieve “self-myofacscial release” or also known as the “poor man’s massage.”
-Therapists use myofascial release by a hands on technique for applying long duration, dragging force on soft tissue in the body to release tissue mobility and knots.
+With a foam roller, you can achieve “self-myofascial release” also known as the “poor man’s massage.”
+Therapists use myofascial release by a hands-on technique for applying long duration, dragging force on soft tissue in the body to release tissue mobility and knots.
 You can achieve this effect on your own with a foam roller by using your own body weight to slowly roll out your tissue issues.

 FOAM ROLLER STRETCH & RECOVERY - POP UP

 Location: Berkeley Heights YMCA

 Group Exercise Director & Barre Instructor